Larry-Cui/notebook/docs/immigration/870/ICL870week2.md

         - Remain engaged throughout the hearing
         - Object if questioning becomes abusive
         - Clarify if something has been misstated
         - Listen to the Minister and address what they say in your submissions
     - Listen to the Member and answer their questions directly
         - **Focus** on what the Member is interested in
         - Get the Member on your side by being **amenable** to their requests

-???+ note "Inadmissibility Reports"
+??? note "Inadmissibility Reports"

     - A person who is already in Canada is inadmissible, the officer writes an **inadmissibility report ("Section 44(1) report")**.
     - The officer then forwards the report to the minister's delegate, who either **issue a removal order** directly, or **refer it to the ID**.

-    !!! note ""

-        **228(1) of IRPR** (infractions for which a removal order can be made by a minster's delegate)
+    ??? note "**228(1) of IRPR** (infractions for which a removal order can be made by a minster's delegate)"

         For the purposes of subsection 44(2) of the Act, and subject to subsections (3) and (4), if a report in respect of a foreign national does not include any grounds of inadmissibility other than those set out in the following circumstances, the report shall not be referred to the Immigration Division and any **removal order made** shall be